 Find us online here:

 In Canada and worldwide, 20% of women and 10% of men suffer from a perinatal mental illness.
-Perinatal Mood and Anxiety Disorders (PMADs) are the most common obstetrical complication making it a significant public health concern
+Perinatal mood and anxiety disorders are the most common obstetrical complication making it a significant public health concern.

-Suicide is a leading cause of maternal death, with one in 9 women dying by suicide in the UK.
-Despite limitations in Canadian data suicide is the fourth leading cause of death, with one in 19 maternal deaths in Ontario attributed to suicide
+Suicide is a leading cause of maternal death, with one in nine women dying by suicide in the U.K. Despite limitations in Canadian data suicide is the fourth leading cause of death, with one in 19 maternal deaths in Ontario attributed to suicide.

-More women suffer from PMADs than there are new cases of breast cancer and the combined new cases (all genders) of leukemia, tuberculosis, Multiple Sclerosis, Parkinson’s and Alzheimer’s Diseases, Lupus, and epilepsy annually
+More women suffer from perinatal mental illness than there are new cases of breast cancer and the combined new cases (all genders) of leukemia, tuberculosis, Multiple Sclerosis, Parkinson’s and Alzheimer’s Diseases, Lupus, and epilepsy annually.

-Stigma, lack of public and professional awareness, and leaving the onus on the mothers to reach out for help, results in only 15% of mothers who experience a PMAD receiving professional treatment.
-Some countries, such as the UK and Australia, have maternal mental health strategies and screening guidelines in place.
+Stigma, lack of public and professional awareness, and leaving the onus on the mothers to reach out for help, results in only 15% of mothers who experience a perinatal mental illness receiving professional treatment.
+Some countries, such as the U.K. and Australia, have maternal mental health strategies and screening guidelines in place.